switchless-io/mkdocs/docs/index.md

 This is a customised version of Mkdocs .. mostly changes in theme.
 Clone this repo and get started with your documentation.

+Refer to [https://switchless.io/mkdocs/](https://switchless.io/mkdocs/) for more details on why we use mkdocs

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.